 Marketing attribution is a way of finding out which touch points your customers interact with before they make a purchase.
-Each interaction is a tap on a touch point—if you know exactly where these taps happen, you´ll see a better picture of how customers get to know you (and get to buy from you).
-Because of this, marketing attribution is a key factor in helping you calculate your marketing strategy´s ROI.
+Each interaction is a tap on a touchpoint—if you know exactly where these taps happen, you´ll see a better picture of how customers get to know you (and get to buy from you).
+Because of this, marketing attribution is a key factor in helping you calculate your marketing strategy´s ROI – and they are one of the main reasons why marketing teams adopt marketing automation.

 In other words, marketing attribution can help you find out what is working for you so that you can do more of it.